Frostzie/SkyFall/README.md

 - Mouse Sensitivity Hotkey.
 - Custom Garden Keybinds when holding tools.
 - Favorite Power Stones and Abiphone Contact highlighter.
+- Extra info on how to obtain, max stat boost and shard left in the Attribute Menu.
 - Pet Menu Features.
 - Chat Filters.